 Information and services specific to basic needs relevant to seniors such as food, employment, transportation and housing are listed below.
-For a list of all county-sponsored services for seniors go to this Directory of Services, Rights & Benefits for Senior Citizens or to the County’s web site at http://seniorcitizens.westchestergov.com/.
+For a list of all county-sponsored services for seniors go to this Directory of Services, Rights & Benefits for Senior Citizens and The Guide to Financial Benefits and Savings.

-To get started the Senior Housing Glossary provides housing terms that will help you or a loved one navigate the different types of communities available.
-The Guide to Senior Housing or Sitios de Vivienda para Personas Mayores in Westchester is where you will find a list of senior apartment buildings by community along with some information on housing assistance.
+To get started the Senior Housing Glossary provides housing terms that will help you the different types of communities available.
+The Guide to Westchester Senior Housing Sites or Sitios de Vivienda para Personas Mayores in Westchester is where you will find a list of senior apartment buildings by community along with some information on housing assistance.
 Additionally, Westchester Residential Opportunities (WRO) publishes an annual guide that identifies subsidized rental apartments.

 If you are already in a home but need some help with heating costs Home Energy Assistance Program (HEAP) is a federally funded program administered by the Westchester County Department of Social Services that assists eligible low-income, elderly and disabled residents with home heating costs.
 Also, by looking at this Home Repair Energy Assistance Directory booklet, prepared by Westchester County Department of Senior Programs and Services, you can see information specific to eligible county residents age 60+ about how to save money on home repair and by using assistance programs.

 The Senior Community Service Employment Program (SCSEP) offers services to persons age 55 and over.
 Mature job seekers learn new skills, update current skills, and obtain skills to find a job.
 Training programs include computer, customer service, home health aide, work experience in food services, clerical and office skills.
 Free individual counseling, resume preparation and job referrals are available.
 More information can be found in the link below or by calling 914.428.5850 to speak with a peer counselor at the Urban League of Westchester.